urartian/loopback4-odata/README.md

 If the datasource behind the repositories cannot create transactions (for example, the in-memory connector), the OData component returns `501 Not Implemented` with a `BatchExecutionError` explaining that the changeset could not be guaranteed.
 Use a transactional connector or omit `atomicityGroup` to execute requests independently.

+The `$batch` parser enforces guardrails derived from `config.batch`: payload size (`maxPayloadBytes`, default 16 MB), total operations (`maxOperations`, default 100), operations per changeset (`maxChangesetOperations`, default 50), nesting depth (`maxDepth`, default 2 levels), and per-part payload size (`maxPartBodyBytes`, default 4 MB).
+Requests that exceed these limits short-circuit with `413 Payload Too Large` (for size breaches) or `400 Bad Request` (for operation limits), and the controller logs a structured warning so you can correlate rejections with client traffic.
+Tune the limits to match your back-end capacity—anything outside the allowed envelope is rejected before the atomic handlers run.

 ## Optimistic Concurrency (ETags)

 Add an ETag column to your LoopBack model and opt in by passing it to `@odataModel`.
 The property is typically a timestamp or version counter that you update whenever the record changes.